vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/vsphere/8.0/VMware-vSphere-8-Default-TLS-Ciphers.md

 - [vSphere TLS Configuration](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-security/GUID-82028A21-8AB5-4E2E-90B8-A01D1FAD77B1.html)
 - [Managing vSphere TLS](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-security/GUID-A5FBEA1A-3680-4562-970C-58F419BDCDC8.html#GUID-A5FBEA1A-3680-4562-970C-58F419BDCDC8)

 While we strive for accuracy this is not a comprehensive list of ports and protocols, nor a comprehensive list of ports that are TLS-enabled.
 It is also limited to ingress/incoming connections to vSphere.
 Configurations and feature enablement differ between implementations and enabling certain features will enable additional listening network ports.
 For descriptions of ports & protocols please use [ports.broadcom.com](https://ports.broadcom.com/).
-The sample commands above were given so that interested people may be able to replicate these tests in their own environment.
-We encourage customers to take an active role in their security and compliance needs.
+Use the sample commands above to replicate these tests and verify these results in your own environment.

 ## How do I get better TLS ciphers on vSphere 8?

-If you're looking to improve the cipher selections for vSphere, and your environment is compatible with the modern ciphers, you can use the NIST_2024 profile.
+To improve the cipher selection, use the NIST_2024 profile if your environment supports the modern ciphers.

 1. [Enable FIPS mode on your vCenter](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-security/GUID-1DA131BC-CAAD-4B6C-BF66-CDFFFF63588B.html).
 This will cause your vCenter  to restart.
 2. [Enable the NIST_2024 profile on vCenter](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-security/GUID-A5FBEA1A-3680-4562-970C-58F419BDCDC8.html#GUID-A5FBEA1A-3680-4562-970C-58F419BDCDC8).
 This will cause your vCenter to restart again.
 3. [Enable the NIST_2024 profile on ESXi](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-security/GUID-A5FBEA1A-3680-4562-970C-58F419BDCDC8.html#GUID-A5FBEA1A-3680-4562-970C-58F419BDCDC8).
 This will require a reboot of your ESXi hosts.

-It is not recommended to use the MANUAL profiles; your scanner should be fine with the NIST_2024 cipher suites.
+Do not use the MANUAL profiles.
+The NIST_2024 cipher suites satisfy the checks that common scanners perform.

-If you encounter issues you can always turn these profiles off and use the COMPATIBLE profile, which will use the legacy cipher suites.
-Issues would come in the form of network connection failures between systems, especially connections from older clients.
+If systems fail to connect after the change (typically older clients), switch back to the COMPATIBLE profile, which restores the legacy cipher suites.

 ## What about HSTS and port 9080/tcp?